 Ornaments make great photo gifts, and MyPhoto has a beautiful selection of glass, metal, and wooden ornaments.
 Shutterfly has a huge selection made from glass, wood, metal, ceramic.
 Shutterfly also has a large selection of other holiday décor that you can personalize with photos, such as stockings, cookie plates, advent calendars and more.
 Great for kids!

 My mother died young, in 1994 when my daughter was 4.
 My father never remarried and remained in the home until his death in 2014.
 I took care of him for his last 5 months of life, and I saw that so little had changed since my mother’s death.
 She had redone all the decorating a few years before she died and it remained relatively untouched.
 Even all the measuring cups and cooking utensils were right where she left them (along with the spices and teas that my Dad never used).
 After my father’s death I cleaned out the house to sell it.
 And now all those photo gifts I gave have come back to live with me.

-Download my free holiday gift planner below so you can keep track of your photo gift ideas.
+Download my free Holiday Gift Planner below so you can keep track of your photo gift ideas.
+I’ll also send you my Getting Started Checklist and my weeklyish emails full of tips and tricks.
 Be sure to read the rest of the series with many other photo gift ideas.